gauravdev01/full-stack-taskboards/README.md

 ### Deployment

 The project is hosted on Vercel, which automatically deploys the application when a pull request is merged into the main branch.
-The live site can be accessed at [https://kanban-next.vercel.app/](https://kanban-next.vercel.app/).
+The live site can be viewed at: https://full-stack-taskboards.vercel.app/login

 ## Testing